varya/helsinkijs-2015/index.md

 ## Business perspective
 {: .shout}

+## Making money out of it

+* Sell styleguide

 ## The way to go
 {: .shout}

 ## Future plans and so on

+1. Trying out different diff comparing tools
+1. Different window sizes
+1. By the feedback

 ## Materials
 {: .shout}